-The legend of Hercules starts before the great hero was even born…
+The story of Hercules starts before the great hero was even born.

 Hercules’s father, Zeus, was known to slip out of his home on Mount Olympus in order to seduce nymphs and mortal women (with or without their consent… yeah, he kind of sucked).

 Hera, Zeus’s wife, queen of the gods and goddess of women, marriage, and family, was jealous and vengeful toward her husband’s many mistresses and illegitimate children.
 But Zeus didn’t really care, so he kept stepping out on Hera and Hera kept exacting revenge on Zeus’ conquests.

 On one such occasion, the object of Zeus’ affection was a mortal woman named Alcmene.